mixxxdj/mixxx/source/chapters/installation.rst

 double-clicking the Mixxx DMG archive, and then dragging-and-dropping the Mixxx bundle into their Applications folder.
 Mixxx requires an Intel Mac running Mac OS X 10.5 or newer.

+.. note:: The Mac App Store version of Mixxx does not have :term:`vinyl control` support enabled due to licensing restrictions.

 GNU/Linux
 =========